-Founded with over 100 years energy industry experience and a world-class development team, Power Ledger is giving energy companies and communities the tools they need to adjust to the changing energy landscape and make sustainability profitable.
-Because if it's not profitable, it's not sustainable.
+Founded with over 100 years of energy industry experience and a world-class development team, Power Ledger gives companies and communities the tools they need to enable a new world for energy.

 We envision the creation of a different kind of energy market, and we've built a series of blockchain-based products to help you get there.

 Consumers can contribute to solving price spikes and demand shortages that bedevil the industry.
 This means people with solar and batteries can sell their excess energy back to their energy company in near real-time, while making the overarching energy system more reliable.

 Our platform means everyday retail investors can invest in and co-own large-scale renewable assets like solar farms and batteries, with less upfront capital while receiving an attractive and proportionate return.

 Historically monetizing credits has been a difficult job, especially for the sellers who've had to navigate mountains of paperwork, processes and fragmented thinking.
 We make it simple.
 You connect our platform to smart meters, and our system obtains the credits, finds a seller and sends you the money.